-In 1890 the city proceeded with condemnation of land owned by John Brierley at the mouth of Sunshine Canyon to use as the site of a municipal reservoir to be known as Sunshine Reservoir^v (Figure 4-3)28.
+In 1890 the city proceeded with condemnation of land owned by John Brierley at the mouth of Sunshine Canyon to use as the site of a municipal reservoir to be known as Sunshine Reservoir (Figure 4-3)28.
 Sunshine Reservoir went into service in 189129.
 The reservoir was filled by a pipeline that diverted water from Boulder Creek at the Blanchard intake.
 It served the city's needs until Lakewood Reservoir and the Boulder City Pipeline were built to take water from North Boulder Creek in 190630.
 At this point, the use of Sunshine Reservoir as an active part of the water supply system was abandoned.
 The Sunshine Pipeline from Betasso WTF into the city was constructed through the land in the 1960s when the land was still managed by Boulder's Utilities Division.
-When the city of Boulder Open Space Department was formed in the late 1970s, management of the land was transferred from the water utility would continue to have full access to maintain its facilities31.
+When the city of Boulder Open Space Department was formed in the late 1970s, management of the land was transferred from the water utility to Open Space with the understanding that utilities' use of the land would continue and the water utility would continue to have full access to maintain its facilities31.
 Sunshine Hydro was built just southwest of the Sunshine Reservoir site in 1987 to parallel a pressure reducing valve32.
 The depression that was once actively operated as Sunshine Reservoir and the scar from the pipeline that ran into town are still visible.
 The Sunshine Reservoir depression can still capture water releases from Sunshine Pipeline and Sunshine Hydro if needed, such as during hydro capacity tests.